Riddhi Kumar: Career

 Kumar made her acting debut in 2018 with the Telugu film Lover opposite Raj Tarun.
 The same year, she appeared in the telugu film Anaganaga O Premakatha opposite Viraj Ashwin.

 In 2019, she made her Malayalam film debut with Pranaya Meenukalude Kadal alongside Vinayakan and Dileesh Pothan.

 Riddhi Kumar has also featured in a popular Cadbury Dairy Milk advertisement.

 Riddhi made her web debut with the Hindi series Candy alongside Ronit Roy and Richa Chaddha.
 In 2022, she appeared in the Hindi series Human alongside Shefali Shah and Kirti Kulhari.

 She then appeared in the 2022 Telugu-Hindi bilingual Radhe Shyam alongside Prabhas.

 Riddhi has appeared in the Hindi web series Crash Course alongside Annu Kapoor.
 She will also appear in the Malayalam film Chethi Mandaram Thulasi opposite Sunny Wayne.

 Riddhi Kumar portrays Mallika in Superboys of Malegaon, a heartfelt tribute to small-town cinema dreams, directed by Reema Kagti.

 She also made her Marathi film debut in 2025 with Kadhi Patta opposite Bhushan Patil.

-Riddhi Kumar will be seen as the leading heroine Prabhas in The Raja Saab, a multilingual romantic-horror film directed by Maruthi.
+Riddhi Kumar will be seen as one of the leading heroines Prabhas in The Raja Saab, a multilingual romantic-horror film directed by Maruthi.